artem-korolev/arch-on-zfs/README.md

 Refer to the inline documentation within each role for additional details on usage and customization.

-Each role have its own tag, so if you want to install only particular application run it like this (this is helpful, when you test or add new roles; that way you can run specific roles):
+Each role has its own tag, so if you want to install only particular application run it like this (this is helpful, when you test or add new roles; that way you can run specific roles):

 ```bash
 ansible-playbook playbooks/workstation_software.yml --tags "vscode"